 If an argument ever turns violent, you may be in an abusive relationship.
 Take action immediately to get out of the situation.

 Dealing with arguments

-Look for the real issue – arguments about money, housework or sex are often about other problems under the surface.
-So an argument about who washes up could be about not taking each other for granted, while a row about money could be about respecting boundaries.
+Arguments about money, housework or sex are often about other problems under the surface.
+So, an argument about who washes up could be about not taking each other for granted, while a row about money could be about respecting boundaries.

-Don’t get defensive – communication is great, but it’s no good getting offended every time your boyfriend or girlfriend points out something that’s bothering them.
+Communication is great, but it’s no good getting offended every time your boyfriend or girlfriend points out something that’s bothering them.